foqueiroz/arcdocs.github.io/book/software/compilers/yasm.md

 # YASM

 Yasm is an assembler for x86 and AMD64 instruction sets.
-You can find out more about the assembler on the [project web page](https://yasm.tortall.net/).
+You can find out more about the assembler on the [YASM project web page](https://yasm.tortall.net/).

 ## YASM on the HPC